Order of Visit: High Point #17

 Entrance Fees: None.

-Bonus: Two miles into the hike you’ll come to a fork in the trail.
-Take the 0.2 mile spur trail to Williams Lake to enjoy this alpine lake situated in a cirque (an amphitheater-like valley in the mountains formed by glacial erosion).
+Bonus: Two miles into the hike you’ll encounter a fork in the trail.
+Take the 0.2-mile spur trail to Williams Lake to enjoy this alpine lake situated in a cirque (an amphitheater-like valley in the mountains formed by glacial erosion).

 Resources: